Life’s too short to let stress, depression, anxiety and relationship difficulties stop you. Start counselling today and start living your life again.

 I am the Director in charge of the ‘Listening Post’ portfolio that creates a space in central London for people to talk about their preoccupations in society at regular intervals throughout the year.

-I’m also an active member of the Climate Psychology Alliance.
+I’m also a member of the Climate Psychology Alliance.

 Continuing Professional Development

-I’ve attended seminars at the Institute of Psychoanalysis and conferences at the Tavistock Centre and the Birkbeck Counselling Association.
+I’m a regular attendee of the ‘Political Mind‘ seminars at the Institute of Psychoanalysis.
+I also look out for events at the Tavistock Centre and the Birkbeck Counselling Association.

-I’m currently preparing a paper with the working title ‘Climate Change: A Psychoanalytic Perspective’ to present to the Birkbeck Counselling Association in March, 2019.
+I presented a paper with the working title ‘Climate Change: A Psychoanalytic Perspective’ to the Birkbeck Counselling Association in March, 2019.

 Thanks for reading.
 I hope you found it helpful in making your decision whether to contact me.
 If you’d like to find out more or talk to me about how I can potentially help you, please get in touch.